-Branch and bound methods are non-heuristic in the sense that they produce lower and upper bounds of the values.
-Goel et al. [1979] present a branch and bound algorithm for a petroleum example.
+Branch and bound methods are non-heuristic in the sense that they produce lower and upper bounds of the values [Goel et al., 1979].
 In practice the gap between bounds can be wide.
 Moreover, it is not obvious how to generalize these methods for graphical models with dependence between prospects.
 In our context we will typically lack monotonicity when computing the best (discounted) sequence.
 Branch-and-bound methods seem more suited for the actual maximum value of the utility function, instead of an approximate sequential decision strategy.